bedapub/roger/README.md

 # Adding annotation support for other species

-After instalation, ROGER can only consume expression data from human.
+After installation, ROGER can only consume expression data from human.
 You can use the `add-species` command add support for other species in ROGER.
 For example, the following commands:

 ```bash